f5vmr/svxlink_raspberry/README.md

 Now the following command: <b>sudo git clone https://github.com/f5vmr/svxlink_raspberry.git</b> .

 Once this is installed type the following command: <b>sudo chmod +x svxlink_raspberry/*.sh</b>

-The next commands refer to Raspberry OS Bullseye (Debian 11).
+<p>The next commands refer to Raspberry OS Bullseye (Debian 11).
 If you wish to use Raspberry OS Buster (Debian 10) such as for the F8ASB Hotspot then you need to edit the svxlink_raspberry/install.sh script by changing php8.0 to php7.3 in the list of software the script will download.
-Failure to do this will crash the script.
+Failure to do this will crash the script.</p>

 Now type <b>sudo bash svxlink_raspberry/audio_update.sh</b> and return followed by: <b>sudo bash svxlink_raspberry/install.sh</b> and return.